Congressional District # 03

 Peoples Gas investigated conditions at the South Station MGP site from 1999 through 2004 and it conducted cleanup actions there from 2001 through 2006 under the Illinois EPA Site Remediation Program.
 Remedial activities involved the removal of contents from underground tanks, the demolition and removal of buried structures, the excavation of soil to a maximum depth of about 30 feet on land, and the dredging of impacted sediment from the river.
 Dredging was necessary to address tar-impacted sediment located near a tar seep and a monitoring well that contained free product.
 A post-remediation investigation of sediments in the river adjacent to the site found evidence of residual tar impacts.

-In 2005, EPA was approached by the Wisconsin Public Service Corporation (WPSC) with a request to investigate and clean up seven former MGP sites in Wisconsin under EPA's Superfund Alternative Sites (SAS) program.
-The SAS Program addresses potential cleanup sites that might otherwise be eligible for listing on the Superfund National Priorities List (NPL), but which will instead be investigated and cleaned up by a cooperative PRP without formally listing the site on the NPL.
-When WPSC merged with Peoples Energy (Peoples Gas) to form Integrys Energy Group (Integrys) in 2007, Integrys approached EPA with the request to address thirteen former MGP sites in Illinois under the same SAS program.
+In 2005, EPA was approached by the Wisconsin Public Service Corporation (WPSC) with a request to investigate and clean up seven former MGP sites in Wisconsin under EPA's Superfund Alternative site (SA) program.
+The SA program addresses potential cleanup sites that might otherwise be eligible for listing on the Superfund National Priorities List (NPL), but which will instead be investigated and cleaned up by a cooperative PRP without formally listing the site on the NPL.
+When WPSC merged with Peoples Energy (Peoples Gas) to form Integrys Energy Group (Integrys) in 2007, Integrys approached EPA with the request to address thirteen former MGP sites in Illinois under the same SA program.
 Two former MGP sites are located in Waukegan and eleven are in Chicago.
 The South Station site is one of the thirteen Illinois MGP sites.

 In 2007, EPA and Integrys entered into an Administrative Order on Consent (AOC) to conduct a Remedial Investigation and Feasibility Study (RI/FS) at the two Waukegan MGP sites and an AOC for Engineering Evaluations and Cost Analyses (EE/CAs) at the eleven Chicago MGP sites.
 Since all twenty MGP sites have similar conditions and contaminants, and Integrys is the PRP for each, the AOCs allowed for a streamlined approach to site investigation and remedy development.
 Some benefits of the agreement include the use of multi-site documents, a mechanism to review the adequacy of past work, and scheduling flexibility to allow progress on the "worst problems first."
 By the end of 2008, EPA had approved all of the multi-site documents and site-specific work had begun at several of the sites.
 On October 31, 2008, EPA and Integrys entered into an AOC which converted the EE/CA AOC for the eleven Chicago former MGP sites to an RI/FS AOC.